Disclaimer: This is Untrue.

 2.3.6.3 Categories of DNA Sequences

-Gene DNA regions (regions associated with RNAs) (30% of a genome)
+Gene DNA regions (regions associated with RNA) (30% of a genome)

 Gene DNA regions associated with mRNA creation (amino acid/protein creation)